UCLOUVAIN RESEARCH UNITS

 PUBLIC OPERATORS IN BRUSSELS

-The Brussels-Capital Region, a co-founder of BLSI with the UCL, provides our start-ups with the many services offered by the operators it has created with the aim of supporting entrepreneurship and creating jobs and innovation through research and development.
+The Brussels-Capital Region, a co-founder of BLSI with the UCLouvain, provides our start-ups with the many services offered by the operators it has created with the aim of supporting entrepreneurship and creating jobs and innovation through research and development.
 The BLSI team informs its incubated companies when it detects an opportunity to involve a partner public operator.
 These services may consist of the provision of information and advice to businesses or the provision of financing mechanisms.